Limited Access: Yes

 The principal goal of nursing is to provide essential personal and social services to humans through the conscious selection of activities designed to assist in meeting client needs, while protecting legal rights and human dignity.
 For the professional nurse, this goal is accomplished through the application of the nursing process and facilitated through the use of research.
 Through utilization of the nursing process, enhanced by interdisciplinary collaboration, the professional nurse guides the individual, family and/or group toward achievement and maintenance of a state of optimal physical and psychosocial health.
 The graduate is committed to personal, intellectual and professional development and has the foundation for graduate study.
 Graduates qualify to take the licensing examination for professional nursing.

-The College admits a limited number of upper-division and transfer students who have successfully completed the program prerequisites and have competitive GPAs.
-Upper-division and transfer applicants should note that in addition to the regular University application, they must also complete an online application for the College of Nursing, http://nursing.fsu.edu/Apply-to-FSU-Nursing.
+The College admits upper-division transfer students who have successfully completed the program prerequisites and have competitive GPA's.
+Upper-division transfer applicants should note that in addition to the regular University application, they must also complete an online application for the College of Nursing, https://nursing.fsu.edu/ .
 Please see “Admissions Requirements” below.

-*All prerequisite courses must be completed by the end of the Spring semester prior to entering the program in the Fall.
+All prerequisite courses must be completed by the end of the Spring semester prior to entering the program in the Fall, by the end of the Summer semester prior to entering the program in the Spring, or by the end of the Fall semester prior to entering the program in the Summer.

 BSC X085, X085L (3,1) Anatomy & Physiology I with lab, or acceptable alternative